e2ecensor/e2ecensor.github.io/_pages/knowledge-base.md

 *Arian Akhavan Niaki, Shinyoung Cho, Zachary Weinberg, Nguyen Phong Hoang, Abbas Razaghpanah, Nicolas Christin, Phillipa Gill. in IEEE Symposium on Security and Privacy (S&P), 2020.*

-The ultimate goal of ICLab is to propose a global, comprehensive, longitudinal censorship measurement platform.
-Internet censorship detection has been limited within a period of time and in a few countries in the previous studies.
-The paper present a novel internet measurement platform, ICLab which is capable of achieving mutual benefits between breadth of coverage and detail of measurement.
-Moreover, they adopt commercial Virtual Private Network servers (VPNs) as the vantage points to launch censorship measurements, such as DNS manipulation, TCP packet injection, and "block page" redirection.
+The goal of ICLab is to develop a global, comprehensive, longitudinal censorship measurement platform, achieving mutual benefits between coverage and details of measurements.
+Moreover, ICLab adopts commercial Virtual Private Network servers (VPNs) as the vantage points to launch censorship measurements, including DNS manipulation, TCP packet injection, and block page redirection.
 The design of ICLab seeks to minimize false positives and manual effort in the process of validation.

-As commercial VPNs serve as vantage points within the Internet measurement, this will tackle the ethnic issue of requesting sensitive content online from politically restricted regions.
+As commercial VPNs serve as vantage points within the Internet measurement, this will reduce ethical concern of requesting sensitive content online from politically restricted regions.
 ICLab engages in monitoring and providing detailed data collection from all levels of the network stacks.
 Also, ICLab applies volunteer-operated devices (VODs) in a few locations as alternative options for vantage points.
 Moreover, ICLab has high capabilities to implement new measurements when new censorship techniques come out, update the URLs when needed, and re-analyze old data when applicable.
 The researchers collect and archive massive observations in detail through ICLab which enables them to compare the blocking techniques deployed in different regions against different types of content.
 The essential observation of this longitudinal measurement is that censorship consistency has changed concurrently with the political shifts.
 What’s more, unknown block pages and unknown forms of network interference have been detected via ICLab.

 ICLab currently is focusing on website accessibility, each time the researchers only test the Alexa top 500, all of the citizen lab’s global list of sensitive websites and country specific list.
 Moreover, the paper displays the packet traces and mimics browser behavior as closely as the manual effort could manage to reveal what happens on the network level and application-level when a website gets censored.
 Finally, the researchers end up with commercial VPN as vantage points other than volunteers for the consideration of storage capacity and bandit back with consumption.
 It avoids the practical and ethical problems with remote volunteer work, but it means that they can only access about 60 countries by commercial VPN.
 There is another critical problem with commercial VPNs that they often lie about the physical locations of their servers.